Join Dr. Chen on

 study of this treatment strategy for sporadic neurodegeneration.

-The educational and training programs offer continuing education courses, clinical practical training, lectures,
+Continuing education courses, clinical practical training, lectures,

-and seminars in holistic health care practitioners.
+and seminars for healthcare practitioners.

 Copyright 2005 Chi Wellness Corp.
 All rights Reserved.